-Vertical vs Horizontal Laminar Flow Hood
+Vertical vs Horizontal: Choosing the Right Laminar Flow Hood

 In horizontal laminar flow hoods, the filters are fixed to the back wall of the unit.
-Air is pulled from the back of the hood through the filter (usually a HEPA filter).
+Air is pulled from the back of the hood through the filter.
 The filtered air travels parallel to the work bench across the length of the hood and exits through the front opening.
+Whereas, in a vertical system, the filtered air is directed vertically through the workspace.
+At the work bench, the air flow is redirected out of the front panel.
+In these hoods, the filters are on the top panel of the unit.

-When to Choose a Horizontal Laminar Flow Hood
+When to Choose a Horizontal System

 Advantages